-To plant a memorial tree in honor of Rev. Dr. Robert Ford-Rowe, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Rev. Dr. Robert Ford-Rowe, please visit our Heartfelt Sympathies Store.

 After leaving South Carolina, Rev. Rowe lived with his grandparents, Elizabeth Conyers Paige and Jason Paige in Baltimore, Maryland, for a time.
 He and his family, then, moved to New York City.
 He is the only child of Eartha Conyers and Stellie Ford.
 He is also the oldest of ten children born to Stellie Ford.
 Rev. Rowe attended and graduated from Baltimore and New York City public schools, including Seward Park High School; where he was a varsity athlete and track champion.
 Additionally, he served his country by joining the Army and completing his two-year obligation before receiving an honorable discharge.